clemensg/ptxdist/doc/dev_manual.rst

     endif

-.. note:: To extend the base name by a suboption name as a trailing component gives PTXdist the ability to detect a change in the package’s settings to force its rebuild.
+.. important:: Always follow the rule to extend the base name by a suboption name as the trailing part of the variable name.
+This gives PTXdist the ability to detect a change in the package’s settings (via menuconfig) to force its rebuild on demand.

 To make usage of the new menu entries, we must check them in the rule file and add the correct parameters: